-Sometimes at the moment of a health crisis that you learn what’s truly important.
+Sometimes at the moment of a health crisis, you learn what’s truly important.

-Toni and I often talk about life changes, boundaries and priorities.
-The irony of facing death is that it forces you to a greater life and more meaningful living.
+Toni and I often talk about life changes, boundaries, and priorities.
+The irony of facing death is that it forces you to a more meaningful life.

-We actually do need to die in some respects to those things which promote death, and live more towards those things which promotes life.
-It’s like choosing between bacon, which I love, but it promotes death and beansprouts, which I hate, but promotes life.
-However, living a life on hospital food is certainly no fun either.
+We do need to die in some respects to those things which promote death and live more towards those things which promote life.
+It’s like choosing between bacon, which I love, but fosters death, and beansprouts, which I hate, but promotes life.
+However, living life on hospital food is certainly no fun either.
 So, we strive for a balance.
 And this is what my brush with death has taught me.

 Morty (The Angel of Death), played by Christopher Walken, tells Michael Newman, played by Adam Sandler, who’s fast-forwarding his way through life with an enchanted TV clicker, the following: